 Having a plethora of incredible things, Island Peak has got everything that it takes to surprise a random visitor who wants to feel what it’s like living in the mountains.
 With many questions coming, “Where is Island Peak located actually?”
 In simple words, Imja Tse lies in the middle part of the Khumbu Region in the Sagarmatha National Park.
 You can say the heart of the Khumbu Region has Island Peak inside it.

 The best time for Island Peak Climb in Nepal is April, May, October and November.
 However, it doesn’t mean that you can’t go to Island Peak Trek during other months.
 It’s just that when you go there at the best time of the year, you won’t have to deal with many problems.
 The chances of success get doubled, and you can make it the best experience of your lifetime.
 Choosing the best trek partner is a mandatory thing to spend your time on.
-Himalayan Asia Treks are the best travel buddies you will ever come across with.
+Himalayan Asia Treks and Expedition P Ltd are the best travel buddies you will ever come across with.